drishangupta/AI_Hackathon_Finder/PROJECT_STORY.md

 The breaking point came when we realized we'd missed a $100K AI hackathon simply because it was hosted on a platform we'd never heard of.
 That's when we asked ourselves: "What if AI could do this tedious discovery work for us?"
 But not just scraping—what if it could actually *understand* websites and adapt to any platform automatically?

-Thus, FindAThon Prime was born—the world's first autonomous hackathon discovery engine that doesn't just find opportunities, but evolves with the web itself.
+Thus, Hackathon Hunter was born and successfully deployed—the world's first autonomous hackathon discovery engine that doesn't just find opportunities, but evolves with the web itself.
+Today, it's a fully operational system with a live demo website and working Telegram bot.

 ## What it does

-FindAThon Prime is a multi-agent AI system that revolutionizes how developers discover hackathons.
-Here's the magic:
+Hackathon Hunter is a fully deployed multi-agent AI system that revolutionizes how developers discover hackathons.
+Here's how it works in production:

 **Autonomous Discovery**: Tell it "find hackathons on any-new-site.com" and watch it work.
 It analyzes the website structure, searches for APIs, and if none exist, generates custom Python scrapers in real-time.